Floumzi/ADataStory/index.md

 This work explore the general graph properties of three websites, [Epinions](https://shopping.com/), [Slashdot](https://slashdot.org/) and [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).

-More specifically, for both of theses social networks, links are explicitly positive or negative :
+More specifically, for both of theses social networks, links are explicitly positive or negative:
 * The trust network of the Epinions product review Web site, where users can indicate their trust or distrust of the reviews of others
 * The social network of the blog Slashdot, where a signed link indicates that one user likes or dislikes the comments of another
 * The voting network of Wikipedia, where a signed link indicates a positive or negative vote by one user on the promotion to admin status of another